rucdatascience/GPU4GST-sigmod-fullEXP/README.md

 - D-TrimCDP-WB-KF-SM.
 Kernel fusion and shared memory are used on the basis of D-TrimCDP-WB.
 - D-TrimCDP-WB-NoKF-SM.
 Kernel fusion is not used, but shared memory is used on the basis of D-TrimCDP-WB.
 - D-TrimCDP-WB-NoKF-NoSM.
 Neither kernel fusion nor shared memory is used on the basis of D-TrimCDP-WB.
 - MT-PrunedDP++.
-The multi-threaded version of PrunedDP++ without using a priority queue.
+The multi-thread version of PrunedDP++ without using a priority queue.
 - MT-D-PrunedDP++.
-The multi-threaded version of D-PrunedDP++ without using a priority queue.
+The multi-thread version of D-PrunedDP++ without using a priority queue.

 ### Run additional experiments